-- Describe a useful model for differentiating schema, scrip and narrative
+- Describe a useful model for differentiating schema, script, and narrative.

-- Educate their clients on the various factors which affect the nature of narrative
+- Educate your clients on the various factors which affect the nature of their narratives.

-- Utilize a template designed to enable their clients to increase mindfulness of the false narratives that they have developed which may be preventing them from having a satisfying life and decreasing their ability to utilize therapy effectively.
+- Utilize a template designed to enable your clients to increase mindfulness of the false narratives that they have developed, which may be preventing them from having a satisfying life and decreasing their ability to utilize therapy effectively.

-- Utilize a template designed to enable their clients to re-evaluate their false narratives and write a new narrative which is more effective and true to their authentic selves.
+- Utilize a template designed to enable your clients to re-evaluate their false narratives and write a new narrative, which is more effective and true to their authentic selves.

-The narratives of our clients, are often full of fallacy that can negatively impact efforts toward recovery.
+The narratives of our clients are often full of fallacies that can negatively impact efforts toward recovery.
 These narratives are affected by the environment as well as the inherent sensitivity of the child and the age of the child when stressors were experienced.
 Stories that our clients tell themselves can contain false scripts which interfere with their ability to understand their needs and may create severe ambivalence about getting their needs met (specifically around the needs of comfort and efficacy).
-Additionally, every time a thought, feeling or behavior is repeated, the neural pathways are strengthened making it very difficult to believe affirmations or truths that others voice to them.
+Additionally, every time a thought, feeling, or behavior is repeated, the neural pathways are strengthened, making it very difficult to believe affirmations or truths that others voice to them.

 Presented by: Linda Buchanan Ph.D.

 Dr. Linda Buchanan is a psychologist who has been working in the mental health field for over 30 years.
-She received her master’s degree from Georgia State University and a Diploma from the Psychological Studies Institute (now known as Richmont University) in Christian Counseling from which she received the Distinguished Alumnus Award for her work in founding ACE.
+She received her master’s degree from Georgia State University and a Diploma from the Psychological Studies Institute (now known as Richmont University), from which she received the Distinguished Alumnus Award for her work in founding the Atlanta Center for Eating Disorders (ACE).
 Dr. Buchanan then went on to receive her Ph.D. from Georgia State University with a specialty in family therapy.
-Dr. Buchanan founded Atlanta Center for Eating Disorders in 1993 which was acquired by Walden Behavioral Care in 2017.
+Dr. Buchanan founded ACE in 1993, which she sold to Walden Behavioral Care in 2017.
 She now primarily focuses on consulting and writing.
 Her book A Clinician’s Guide to Pathological Ambivalence was published in 2019, the content of which she has presented at national and international conferences.
 She has also self-published three workbooks (one serves as a client companion to the Clinician’s Guide) which can be found on her website at www.lindapaulkbuchanan.com.
-Additionally, she has published four research articles on the treatment of eating disorders including two outcome studies of the treatment provided at Atlanta Center for Eating Disorders and two book chapters.
-Dr. Buchanan serves as a peer reviewer of American Psychological Association (APA) Journals and writes a blog called From One Therapist to Another, writing about experience gained in 35 years of clinical practice.
+Additionally, she has published four research articles on the treatment of eating disorders, including two outcome studies of the treatment provided at ACE and two book chapters.
+Dr. Buchanan serves as a peer reviewer of American Psychological Association (APA) Journals and writes a blog called From One Therapist to Another, writing about her experience gained in 35 years of clinical practice.
 She has been married for over 30 years and is the mother of two adopted sons.

 5 Core CE Clock Hours Included - Details by License Type Below: